pygospa/RSpecBook/notes.md

    - Then: is empty

-RSpec supports this by putting the descriptions of the different parts toghether to for a sentence: "MovieList when first created is empty"
+RSpec supports this by putting the descriptions of the different parts toghether to for a sentence:
+    MovieList when first created
+      is empty

 You could think of further scenarios and put them into code just like above, e.g.:

     MovieList with 1 item
       is not empty
       includes that item

 ### Cucumber